Austria profile - Timeline

 2005 May - Parliament ratifies the EU constitution.

-2006 October - The Social Democrats led by Alfred Gusenbauer narrowly defeat the ruling conservative People's Party in elections.
+2006 October - Social Democrats narrowly defeat the ruling conservative People's Party in elections.
 After weeks of bargaining, the two parties agree on a coalition.
-The government is inaugurated in January 2007.

 2008 April - National outrage and soul-searching at case of Josef Fritzl, who imprisoned his daughter in a cellar for 24 years and fathered children with her.
 Tougher law on sexual abuse planned.

-2008 September - The Social Democrats again emerge as largest party in the general election, but both it and the People's Party suffer heavy losses while resurgent far-right parties take 29%.
+2008 September - Social Democrats emerge as largest party in snap election, but both it and the People's Party suffer heavy losses while resurgent far-right parties take 29%.

 2008 October - The leader of the far-right Alliance for the Future of Austria, Joerg Haider, is killed in a car crash.

-2008 December - New coalition government made up of the centre-left Social Democrats (SPO) and the conservative People's Party is sworn in, two months after snap elections.
-SPO leader Werner Faymann becomes chancellor.
+2008 December - New coalition government of the Social Democrats and People's Party sworn in.

-2011 July - Otto von Habsburg - eldest son of the last Austrian emperor - is buried in the Imperial Crypt in Vienna amid much of the pomp associated with the days of the empire.
+2011 July - Otto von Habsburg - the last crown prince of Austria - is buried in the Imperial Crypt in Vienna amid much of the pomp associated with the days of the empire.

 2013 January - Referendum.
 Austrians vote to keep compulsory military service.